 Travel.State.Gov > Intercountry Adoption > Country Information > Togo Intercountry Adoption Information

-Exercise increased caution in Togo due to crime and civil unrest
+Exercise increased caution in Togo due to elections, crime, and civil unrest.

 Violent crime, such as carjacking, is common.
 Organized criminal activity, such as armed robbery, is also common.
 Criminals themselves are sometimes targeted for vigilante justice or lynching.

 There are frequent demonstrations in Togo, during which protesters and security force members have been injured and even killed.
 Police have used tear gas to disperse demonstrations that caused traffic disruptions in city centers and along National Route 1, and arrested demonstrators.
 Security forces have at times used excessive force to disperse crowds.
 Authorities have interrupted internet and cellular data services during past protests, making communication difficult and unpredictable.

 Read the Safety and Security section on the country information page.

 If you decide to travel to Togo:

 Please see our section on Adoptions from the United States for more information on the process for adopting a child from the United States.
 We urge prospective adoptive parents residing abroad who are considering adoption of a child from the United States to consult with Togo’s Central Authority (the National Adoption Committee or CNAET) for its determination as to whether it considers your adoption to be subject to the Convention.

 Togo is a party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (Hague Adoption Convention or Convention).
 Intercountry adoption processing in Convention countries must be done in accordance with the requirements of the Hague Adoption Convention; the U.S. implementing legislation, the Intercountry Adoption Act of 2000 (IAA); and the IAA’s implementing regulations; as well as the implementing legislation and regulations of Togo.